cgabriel5/nodecliac/README.md

   - `--rcfilepath`: By default setup will look for `~/.bashrc` to add modifications to.
 Supply the path to another rc file if you don't want changes to be made to `~/.bashrc`.
     - **Note**: To be transparent this is what gets added to your rc file:
     - `ncliac=~/.nodecliac/src/main.sh;if [ -f "$ncliac" ];then source "$ncliac";fi;`
-    - The line will load `~/.nodecliac/src/main.sh` if it exists. `main.sh` registers all `~/.nodecliac/registry/*/*.acdef` files with the auto-completion script to work with bash-completion.
+    - The line will load `~/.nodecliac/src/main.sh` if it exists. `main.sh` registers all `~/.nodecliac/registry/*/*.acdef` files with the completion script to work with bash-completion.
 - `status`: Checks whether nodecliac is enabled/disabled.
   - `--enable` : Enables nodecliac if disabled.
   - `--disable`: Disables nodecliac if enabled.